Learning Abroad Center

 Sea Plaza

 A mall located near WARC.
-Students can use ATMs in the building or visit some of the shops and restaurants keeping in mind that they are geared toward wealthier Senegalese.
+You can use ATMs in the building or visit some of the shops and restaurants, keeping in mind that these are geared toward wealthier Senegalese.

 Latitude